-- identify and protect sand, gravel, petroleum and mineral deposits of significant quantity and quality for future use; - allow extractive resources to develop in a manner that minimizes conflict with adjacent uses; - · avoid extracting from areas of natural environment whenever possible; - · allow for oil and gas exploration and extraction; - · prohibit commercial scale water taking for human consumption as a land use activity; - utilize the mineral aggregate resource in an efficient and environmentally sustainable manner; - make as much of the mineral aggregate resource as is realistically possible available as close as possible to the market; - recognize existing mineral aggregate operations and protect them from activities that would preclude or hinder their continued use or expansion; - protect primary and secondary mineral aggregate deposits with limited constraints, from incompatible development, since these areas have high potential for future mineral aggregate extraction;

-- protect primary and secondary mineral aggregate deposits from incompatible development, event though they may not be designated mineral aggregates, as these areas are considered an important provincial resource. - ensure that new or expanding mineral aggregate operations are sited in locations that will have minimal impact on significant social, economic and environmental features; - ensure that the activities of mineral aggregate operations are carried out with minimal environmental, economic and social impacts; - minimize conflicts between incompatible land uses; - require that all mineral aggregate operations meet the licensing requirements and standards of the Aggregate Resources Act; - encourage consultation between relevant agencies and the proponent to ensure that new or expanding mineral aggregate operations meet the requirements of this Plan; - ensure that areas of mineral aggregate extraction are progressively rehabilitated as aggregate is exhausted, in conjunction with the policies of this Plan; - implement the recommendations of the Huron County Aggregate Resource Strategy Report, as endorsed by Huron County Council.
+- identify and protect sand, gravel, petroleum and mineral deposits of significant quantity and quality for future use; - · allow extractive resources to develop in a manner that minimizes conflict with adjacent uses; - · avoid extracting from areas of natural environment whenever possible; - · allow for oil and gas exploration and extraction; - · prohibit commercial scale water taking for human consumption as a land use activity; - utilize the mineral aggregate resource in an efficient and environmentally sustainable manner; - make as much of the mineral aggregate resource as is realistically possible available as close as possible to the market; - recognize existing mineral aggregate operations and protect them from activities that would preclude or hinder their continued use or expansion; - protect primary and secondary mineral aggregate deposits with limited constraints, from incompatible development, since these areas have high potential for future mineral aggregate extraction; - protect primary and secondary mineral aggregate deposits from incompatible development, even though they may not be designated mineral aggregates, as these areas are considered an important provincial resource. - ensure that new or expanding mineral aggregate operations are sited in locations that will have minimal impact on significant social, economic and environmental features; - ensure that the activities of mineral aggregate operations are carried out with minimal environmental, economic and social impacts; - · minimize conflicts between incompatible land uses; - require that all mineral aggregate operations meet the licensing requirements and standards of the Aggregate Resources Act; - encourage consultation between relevant agencies and the proponent to ensure that new or expanding mineral aggregate operations meet the requirements of this Plan; - ensure that areas of mineral aggregate extraction are progressively rehabilitated as aggregate is exhausted, in conjunction with the policies of this Plan; - · conserve aggregate resources through aggregate recycling; - implement the recommendations of the Huron County Aggregate Resource Strategy Report, as endorsed by Huron County Council with consideration of the local context and factors relevant to Ashfield-Colborne-Wawanosh.